BeHealthyTeam/BeHealthy/README.md

 # BeHealty
-A mobile project designed to approach clients and professional from health
+A mobile project designed to approach clients that searches for a healty life and professional from health